noblox/noblox.js/README.md

 ## Utility Functions

 ### generalRequest
-##### url, events[, getBody, jar]
+##### url, events[, http, ignoreCache, getBody, jar]
-Gets the verification inputs from `url` and sends a post request with data from `events`, returning the original body before the post request according to `getBody`.
-Used for primitive site functions that involve ASP viewstates.
+Gets the verification inputs from `url` and sends a post request with data from `events`, returning the original body before the post request according to `getBody` and obeying the cache based on `ignoreCache`.
+Use `http` for custom request options; if url is contained, it will not replace the main url but the url used for getting verification tokens.
+This function is used for primitive site functions that involve ASP viewstates.

 **Arguments**
 - url (String)
 - events (object)
+- _optional_ ignoreCache (boolean)
+  - _default_ false
 - _optional_ getBody (boolean)
   - _default_ false
 - _optional_ jar (CookieJar)